Fort Lauderdale Shop Cranking Out Official Tampa Bay Bucs' Super Bowl Victory Shirts, Sweatshirts

 Tom Brady and the Bucs dominated Patrick Mahones and the Kansas City Chiefs on Sunday, winning 31 to 9.

-At Cohen’s shop, they were ready to go, whoever the winner was.RELATED: NTSB: Pilot In Kobe Bryant Crash Was Disoriented In Clouds
+At Cohen’s shop, they were ready to go, whoever the winner was.RELATED: Heat Hold Off Knicks 98-96 To Sweep Home-And-Home

 “The presses were all set up before the game on both sides, the Chiefs on one side, the Bucs on the other.
 Then we all watched the game together.
 As the game progressed we shifted over the production where it needed to be.
 Starting in the third quarter, we started to shift everything over to the Bucs,” he said.